 A playfully different sweet wine made from the same grapes we use for our sparkling wine.
 Try it chilled as an aperitif, as a spritz, or maybe even with dessert.

 Another experimental wine, first made in 2019.
 A few years ago we were doing fortification trials with sparkling-base juice.
 We were immediately impressed with the liveliness of the combination of residual sweetness and the high natural acidity of the sparkling base.
-Finally in 2019 we’ve revisited those trials and created an unusual sweet wine from the pressings fraction of chardonnay grapes picked for our traditional method sparkling, The Silurian.
+We’ve revisited those trials and created an unusual sweet wine from the pressings fraction of chardonnay grapes picked for our traditional method sparkling, The Silurian.
 The pressings contain phenolics that aren’t welcome in The Silurian, where delicacy is prime, but when combined with the sweetness of Remi, they contribute structure and texture.
 Of course the Champenois have been doing the same thing for years, but unlike them we allow partial fermentation before fortification, and keep the wine fresh by holding it only in stainless steel.

 Fresh, bright and very lifted aromatics of gingerbread, musk, aniseed, bergamot and sea-spray.
 Flavours are in a slightly more familiar spectrum of tangerine and ripe peach.
 The palate is refreshingly sweet, balanced by cleansing acidity.
 Try it chilled as an aperitif, but be playful and try it as a spritz or on ice.

 Intended to be drunk young, but if you forget some in the cellar, tell us how it was!